cs19b014iittp/TicTacToe/README.md

 After running the file, user will be asked to enter n (number of rows or columns on tic-tac-toe board)

+* Total 1000 games are played and output prints number of games won, loss and draws

-* screenshots of outputs are stored in results.png file
+Note: Screenshots of outputs are stored in results.png file